cerule7/LambdaGators/README.md

-** Lambdagators: Lambda Calculus Crocodiles **
+# LambdaGators: Lambda Calculus Crocodiles #

-By Charles Rule, Anarav Patel and Michael Rizzo for CS 314
+By Anarav Patel, Charles Rule, and Michael Rizzo

+For CS-314 Principles of Programming Languages
+Spring 2019 with Professor Ames

+## Directions ##
+Enter a Lambda Expression into the textbar
+To display the first step of parsing the